digitalnsw/nsw-design-system/src/components/header/content/_guidance.md

 layout: partial.hbs

 ---
-Displays across the top of all NSW Government sites.
+The NSW Government network header displays across the top of all NSW Government sites.
+It helps users see which service they are using.

 ## Using header

-To be used for all NSW Government websites, products and services.
+The NSW Government network header should be used at the top of all NSW Government websites, products and services.

-The header contains the NSW Government network header, the NSW Government logo, a site name and optional search.

-### How this component works

-**Easily identifiable**

 The consistent placement of the network header helps our customers easily trust and identify our websites.
 The logo further reinforces this and helps to identify which department or agency they're interacting with.

-**Search**

-The search displays on the right hand side where users expect it to be.
-The optional search can be omitted if it's not required.
+The search displays on the right-hand side where users expect it to be.

 ## Accessibility